Buying an Electric Car: Introduction

 Some public charging stations are Level 2, but many offer Level 3 DC fast charging, which allows you to charge your car rapidly.
 Most electric cars can be charged to 80% in less than 30 minutes at a fast-charging station.
 Make sure the electric car you are thinking of buying is capable of fast-charging.
 Also, research where local charging stations are near you.
 Check your typical routes and find out about charging networks in your town.
 If you’re taking an electric car on any kind of road trip, it’s important to plan your route according to where charging stations are located.

 Locate charging stations anywhere in the U.S. using the GreenCars Charging Station Map to find places to charge where you drive most.

 Understand EV Warranty and Maintenance

 One of the great things about buying a new electric car is that it comes with a limited warranty, exceptional range and the latest tech and safety features.
 Federal regulations require that automakers cover electric cars for eight years or 100,000 miles.
 That’s pretty impressive.
-Plus, electric cars require less maintenance than gas-powered cars.
+Plus, these vehicles require less maintenance than gas-powered cars.
 The friction brakes in EVs last longer and EV batteries and motors are built to outlast the life of the car.
-There are fewer components to repair in electric cars and chances are that you’ll trade in your EV before your warranty is up.
+There are fewer components to repair in EV and chances are that you’ll trade in your EV before your warranty is up.